adibarbusoftlab/playgist/_posts/en/2023-09-28-play-store-faqs.md

 Developers can offer their apps for free or for purchase, and users can easily access and install them.

-Google Play combines multiple applications, like Google Play Books, Google Play Games, Google Play Movies & TV, Google Play Music, and Google Play Newsstand - all these being independent applications since before 2012 when the current release of Google Play was launched.
+Google Play combines multiple applications, like Google Play Books, Google Play Games, Google Play Movies & TV, Google Play Music, and Google Play Newsstand - all of these being independent applications until 2012 when Google Play was launched.

 ## Can I use Play Store without a Google Account?